-Sudan Security Forces Open Fire On Protesters In Capital
+Sudanese Security Forces Open Fire On Protesters In Capital

-The leaders of the long-running protest movement in Sudan say they're halting all contact with the military, and calling for a campaign of civil disobedience and a general strike after Sudanese security forces opened fire on protesters in the capital, Khartoum, on Monday.
+The leaders of the long-running protest movement in Sudan say they're halting all contact with the military and calling for a campaign of civil disobedience and a general strike after Sudanese security forces opened fire on protesters in the capital, Khartoum, on Monday.

 Soldiers shot pro-democracy demonstrators outside the country's military headquarters, killing several people, according to local media reports and witness testimony, before dispersing throughout the city.